Air pollution solutions are critical for healthy living in China.

 A 2016 report by the European Environment Agency (EEA) stated that more than 430,000 people died prematurely due to PM2.5 pollution in 2013 within the 28 country European Union (EU).
 The highest annual average PM2.5 density listed in the EEA's report was 30.4 ug/m3 for Serbia and Macedonia, while most other countries recorded less than 20 ug/m3.

-If the EEA's estimates are anywhere near accurate, Shanghai’s annual average PM2.5 density range of 45-55 ug/m3 over the last few years certainly will take its toll.
+If the EEA's estimates are anywhere near accurate, Shanghai’s annual average PM2.5 density range of 36 to 62 ug/m3 over the last few years certainly will take its toll.

 A report in The Lancet in October 2017 estimated 6.5 million premature deaths in 2015 were caused by air pollution, about 12% of all deaths that year, with China accounting for a large portion.

-Interestingly, this study also showed that doing exercise when exposed to air pollution was much more harmful than being at rest.
-So we should be very careful not to run or do other exercise outside on bad air quality days.
+Interestingly, this study also showed that doing exercise when exposed to air pollution was much more harmful than being at rest during exposure, indicating we should reduce outdoor exercise on poor air quality days.

 Other recent research conducted in the UK has shown that air pollution particles not only affect heart and lungs, but can also find their way in to the brain, thereby being a potential cause of Alzheimers and other neurodegenerative diseases.